-Lauren Visconti Faculty, Social Sciences Ecampus course Office location: SSH 111 + Zoom
+Ecampus course

-visconl@linnbenton.edu Student office hours:
+Office: SSH 111 + Zoom

-• Fridays 8:00-12:00 pm
+Student hours: Friday 8:00-12:00pm

-Always Available by appointment
+Always available by appointment

 COVID-19 Adjustments.
 I will miss you in the classroom.
 The good news is that I have years of experience teaching online.
 Here are some reminders as we move forward together.